Djavan 2018

 djavan-image-case-qdrd-02-2 djavan-image-case-qdrd-01-2

-To launch the album, the single and music video for Solitude, made in partnership with 6D, was released.
+To debut the album, the single and video for Solitude were released, made in partnership with 6D.

-At the same time as the aesthetic dialogues with the album's title, it also speaks very well to the song's theme and message.
+While the aesthetics speak to the album's title, they also speak very well to the song's theme and message.

-"Solitude talks about a bad scenario we're living through, in politics and in society, and ends with a message of pro-activity: let's do something now, take action.
-We represent this in the clip through lights and colors.
-It starts out very dark and then turns bright and colorful, representing this transition from a dark moment to a moment of light, of hope.
-It's a strong and provocative aesthetic, with close-ups and superimpositions of Djavan himself, who is sometimes the protagonist and the backdrop.
-To share the directing duties, we invited Pablo Baião, our partner and a great director of photography and cinema.
-The make-up was done by Joana Seibel, with cosmetics developed naturally and by hand by Carol Cronemberger," says Emilio.
+"Solitude speaks to the dire situation we're experiencing in politics and society, and ends with a message of proactivity: let's act now, take action.
+We represent this in the music video through light and color.
+It begins in pitch black, very dark, and gradually transforms into bright and colorful, representing this transition from a dark moment to a moment of light and hope.
+It's a strong and provocative aesthetic, featuring close-ups and overlays of Djavan himself, who at times acts as both protagonist and backdrop.
+To co-direct, we invited our partner and renowned cinematographer and filmmaker Pablo Baião.
+The makeup is by Joana Seibel, with cosmetics developed naturally and handcrafted by Carol Cronemberger," says Emilio.

-The clip has already passed 1 million views on YouTube.
+The clip has already surpassed 1 million views on YouTube.

 djavan-banner-horizontal-3